A seaman’s salary is one of the most mysterious, well-hidden, and sought-after figures to many people.

 Bosuns, Pumpmen, and Fitters usually have the same salary brackets.

-Though the Chief Mate has the highest rank in the deck department, his income is slightly less than that of the Chief Engineer.
+Though the Chief Mate has the highest rank in the deck department, his income is slightly less than that of the head of the engine department.
 His salary counterpart in the engine department is the Second Engineer.

 Most Captains enjoy a five-figure pay every month.
 Cadets, on the other hand, are the lowest-paid crew on board.